-Julia Mihály is a composer, performer and singer at the border of Contemporary Music, Performance Art and Electroacoustic Music, based in Frankfurt/Germany.
+Julia Mihály is a composer and performer at the border of Contemporary Music, Performance Art and Electroacoustic Music, based in Frankfurt/Germany.

 Standing in the tradition of technology-based performance, her compositions involve realtime sound synthesis processes to extend and modulate vocal and instrumental sounds and to connect sounds and performative movements.
 Therefore she uses different kinds of controllers like gaming devices, motion sensors and hacked toy instruments.
 In this setting the computer turns into an interactive chamber musical partner.
 Emphasising sociopolitical issues of everyday life and media culture her multiamedia performances are aesthetically located in the framework of pop, trash and anti-art.

 The crossover of different music styles is probably the most distinctive feature of her music.
 In 2017 she is awarded with the annual commission for a composition by the Bayerische Akademie der Schönen Künste.
 During the season 2016/17 she is Artist in Residence with her Duo CLUBbleu at the State Theatre Darmstadt.
 In autumn 2016 she received a commission for a voice&electronics performance by the NTU CCA Centre for Contemporary Art Singapore.
-In 2015 she was invited as a musical director to perform the piece STIMMUNG by Karlheinz Stockhausen at the Suntory Hall Tokyo.
 In 2018 she received commissions by Deutschlandfunk and Kulturfonds Frankfurt/RheinMain.
 2019 she received commissions by Hellerau – Europäisches Zentrum der Künste and KunstFestSpiele Herrenhausen.
 Further she received the „Progetto Positano“ scholarship by the Ernst von Siemens Musikstiftung and ensemble mosaik.